A step by step guide to our virtual conference

 Step 6: Enjoy your session.
 The session moderator will welcome you and guide attendees through the session.

 If you are attending a session held as a Zoom meeting, keep your camera and mic off until the moderator instructs otherwise.
+When your camera is on, you can be seen by other attendees.
+You can be heard if your mic is unmuted.
+Machine captioning is available to view via your Zoom settings.
+Learn how to view.
+Captioning is not available in breakout rooms, unfortunately.

 If you are attending a session held in Remo, and you enter the space before the presentation begins, navigate to a table and turn on your video and mic to chat with others at the table.
 Move tables as often as you wish.
 During a presentation in Remo, all attendee cameras and mics are automatically turned off.
 If you enter during a presentation, you will just see the presentation.
 Navigate to a table when the presentation is over.
+Unfortunately, captioning is not available in Remo events.

 Please remember that all participants in any ScienceWriters2020 event or within the ScienceWriters2020 platforms, must follow the Meeting and Conference Code of Conduct.